 The bold Tira works as dancing beauty and lion tamer at a fair.
 Out of an urgent need of money, she agrees to a risky new number: she'll put her head into a lion's muzzle!
 With this ...
 See full summary »

 Clemson Reade, a business tycoon with marriage on his mind, and Effie, a U.S. diplomat, are a modern couple.
 Unfortunately there seems to be too much business and not enough pleasure on the...
 See full summary »

 The fictionalized biography of composer Cole Porter from his days at Yale in the 1910s through the height of his success to the 1940s.
 The film's attempted biography matches many public ...
 See full summary »

 Victor and Hillary are down on their luck to the point that they allow tourists to take guided tours of their castle.
 But Charles Delacro, a millionaire oil tycoon, visits, and takes a ...
 See full summary »

 Beautiful young Virginian Jane steps down from her proper aristocratic upbrining when she marries down-to-earth surveyor Matt Howard.
 Matt joins the Colonial forces in their fight for freedom against England.
 Matt will meet Jane's father in the battlefield.
 Written by

 During a scene where Matt Howard (Cary Grant) is in his room shaving, with shaving soap on his face, and having a conversation with Thomas Jefferson (Richard Carlson) - A knock on the door is heard - Fleetwood Peyton (Sir Cedric Hardwicke) enters, Matt Howard turns to Fleetwood and the shaving soap has disappeared from his face.
 See more »

-Played in the score at the wedding See more »
+In the score during a war scene See more »

 Was this review helpful to you?